Blade (unproduced film): Work under director Yann Demange and strike delays

 Mia Goth joined the cast in April as Lilith, and Nic Pizzolatto joined later that month to work on the script from Starrbury's draft.
 Ali chose Pizzolatto after working with him on the third season of the series True Detective (2019).
 The script was set in the 1920s and featured Lilith trying to obtain the blood of Blade's daughter.
+Goth flew to the Atlanta set for a chemistry test with Ali and to have costume and wig fittings.
+She was excited about the project's direction and Ali's take on his character.
 Carter was prepping for production and filming was set to begin in June, before Marvel shut down pre-production in early May because Pizzolatto did not have adequate time to work on the script before the 2023 Writers Guild of America strike.
 They planned to resume production after the strike concluded.
 This delay left Carter "in limbo" before she was approached by director Ryan Coogler, who she worked with on Black Panther and its sequel Black Panther: Wakanda Forever (2022), to instead work on his film Sinners (2025), another vampire film set during the Prohibition era.
-Carter was able to repurpose some of her research on Blade for Sinners, and Marvel allowed Sinnerss production company to purchase costumes that Carter had made for Blade.
+Carter was able to repurpose some of her research on Blade for Sinners, and Marvel allowed Sinnerss production company to purchase costumes that Carter made for Blade.
 Feige said the studio no longer needed the costumes after deciding to move away from a period setting and were happy for Carter to use them on Sinners.
 In June 2023, the film's release date was pushed back to February 14, 2025.

 The writers' strike ended in late September 2023.
 Michael Green was hired to write a new draft by November, following reports that Ali was prepared to exit over issues with the script.
 Tatiana Siegel at Variety reported that a prior version of the script focused on a female lead and included "life lessons", with Blade being relegated to the fourth lead role.
 Starrbury said this report was not reflective of the draft he worked on before the strike, explaining that Blade had been in "almost every scene".
 Siegel also noted speculation that Marvel Studios was looking to have a budget under $100 million for the film, which would be a deviation from the studio's typically higher spending, but Sneider soon reported that the film would have a similar budget to other MCU films.
 Sneider also reported that the Marvel Studios executive overseeing Blade was no longer involved with the film, or the studio, due to issues with the film's production and script, including a draft by Osei-Kuffour.
 Demange said Marvel now planned for the film to receive an R-rating.
 He was excited to show Ali's "ruthlessness", feeling the actor "usually keeps [that] under the surface".
 When the 2023 SAG-AFTRA strike ended in early November, the film's release date was pushed back to November 7, 2025, making it part of the franchise's Phase Six slate.